The practice of yoga is a deeply personal experience and that is why you should also have a personalized yoga practice.

 Shameless plug: I would love to be that yoga teacher, one of my favorite things is working one on one with students to help them deepen their yoga practice and their connection to themselves.
 I believe that the practice of yoga was intended to be customized to our unique minds, bodies, and souls.
-If this is something you are interested you can learn more here.
+If this is something you are interested you can learn more about having me create a customized yoga practice for you here.

 If you have any questions about yoga or your yoga practice I would be more than happy to connect with you and help in any way that I can.
 Yoga has been an amazing tool for transformation in my life and being able to share that with others is one of my passions and callings.
 So don’t hesitate to reach out if I can support you or if you have any questions at all.
 You can email me at [email protected]